 And when the party’s over?
 Well, what could be easier than climbing the staircase to your elegant bedroom, where the products are Elemis and the pillows are always plumped?
 We slept soundly and left utterly refreshed.

-- Brand new in December 2015, this is an ideal country retreat: inviting rooms, bespoke design, timeless grounds and plenty of quiet corners to make your own
+- This is an ideal country retreat: inviting rooms, bespoke design, timeless grounds and plenty of quiet corners to make your own

 - The restaurant and bar are popular with hotel guests and locals alike, so there's always a welcoming buzz about the place